-Nancy Burner, Esq., CELA is the founding and managing partner of Nancy Burner & Associates, PC established in 1995.
+Nancy Burner, Esq. is the founder and managing partner of Nancy Burner & Associates, P.C. established in 1995.

-Nancy is a member of the National Academy of Elder Law Attorneys, the Elder Law and Trust and Estates sections of the New York State Bar Association, the Suffolk County Bar Association, the Suffolk County Woman’s Bar Association and the Real Property, Trust and Probate Committee of the American Bar Association.
-Nancy is a past president of the Suffolk County Woman’s Bar Association.
-Nancy is a Certified Elder Law Attorney, as certified by the National Elder Law Foundation, accredited by the American Bar Association*.
-She is a contributing editor to the New York State Bar Association and authored a chapter in the treatise entitled “Guardianship Practice in New York State.”
+Nancy holds the designation of a Certified Elder Law Attorney (CELA), awarded by the National Elder Law Foundation as accredited by the American Bar Association.
+She is a member of the Elder Law and Trust and Estates sections of the New York State Bar Association, the Suffolk County Bar Association and the Real Property, Trust and Probate Committee of the American Bar Association.
+Nancy is a past president of the Suffolk County Women’s Bar Association and a past co-chair of the Suffolk County Elder Law Committee.

 Nancy is a former trustee for the Lawyers’ Fund for Client Protection, a state administered agency which was created in 1981 to protect law clients from the misuse of their money by dishonest attorneys and to promote public confidence in the administration of justice in New York State.

 For eight consecutive years, Nancy has been named as a Super Lawyer in the field of Elder Law.
 Super Lawyers, part of Thomson Reuters, is a rating service of outstanding lawyers from more than 70 practice areas who have attained a high degree of peer recognition and professional achievement.
 The annual selections are made using a patented multiphase process that includes a statewide survey of lawyers, an independent research evaluation of candidates and peer reviews by practice area.
 As a Super Lawyer, Nancy has also received this award in the Top Women Attorney category as well.